teklynk/raspi-streamer/readme.md

 - That's it.
 No need to manually install.
 - review the `install.sh` script if you would like to see what it installs and how.

+# Basic authentication
+- username: admin
+- password: abc123
+- You can change this in the `.auth` file.

 # Static IP Address

 ```bash